- YNP and NPS have been struggling with two major lawsuits related to their Bison herd management plan recently.

 The groups argue the plan doesn’t expand bison range or restore their natural range, instead relying on outdated assumptions leading to unnecessary kill-offs.

-They allege that although studies have proved that the former brucellosis plan was working, the NPS plan completely ignored these recommendations from the 2020 brucellosis study that highlight scientific uncertainties and potentially harmful management strategies.
+Furthermore, they allege that although studies have proved that the former brucellosis plan was working, the NPS plan completely ignored these recommendations from the 2020 brucellosis study that highlight scientific uncertainties and potentially harmful management strategies.

 Additionally, Alliance For The Wild Rockies states, “Park Service also failed to analyze where and when natural Yellowstone bison migration paths might overlap with cattle grazing on Bureau of Land Management and Forest Service lands outside Yellowstone National Park.”